Do you have a language strategy?

 Last week some on social media commented that several languages should be used for internal communication regarding my article about a multicultural group spread around the world.
 My experience however, is that you get far better result if you select one language to communicate in internally.
-Devote six minutes to watching Tsedal Neeley, Harvard Business School assistant professor, explaining why every company needs a language strategy:
+Watch Tsedal Neeley, Harvard Business School assistant professor, explaining why every company needs a language strategy:

 It’s not for nothing the majority of multinational companies, regardless of origin, have selected English as their main language.Presumably most of us agree that it’s important for a company to have one main language that it communicates in?
 Naturally employees in different countries don’t have to use it between themselves.
 But when communicating with other offices or in a project with team members in different branches all over the world, strategic management is very much facilitated by using one language only.
 Communicating through interpreters is, in my opinion, a complicated way of working.
 Have thankfully only needed to do so in a handful of situations.